 Ashish splits his time between BRAN Investments and Hallmark Care Homes.
 Working as a project manager at Hallmark Care Homes gives him great insight into projects not limited to sales, procurement and recruitment to be able to add real value to the businesses invested in on behalf of BRAN Investments.
 BRAN Investments specialises in investments into businesses around the care sector and ethical/social businesses and is looking to transform the care sector from the outside in.

-Ben has a varied role as Head of Community Development co-leading on Oomph!’s securing of the largest fund from Sport England’s Active Ageing fund alongside being co-founder of Fluid Motion, a community swimming pool rehabilitation programme using artificial intelligence.
+Ben is co-founder of Fluid Motion, a community swimming pool rehabilitation programme using artificial intelligence.
+He was the former Head of Community Development for Oomph!, securing Sport England’s Active Ageing fund.
 He is a post-grad at the University of Oxford reading Musculoskeletal Science (MSc) and is a Registered Osteopath.
 Ben’s interests are around community healthcare, musculoskeletal health, social enterprise and the use of technology to improve health decision making and the quality of care.